heliophysicsPy/pyhc-actions/README.md

 - Core Scientific Python packages (numpy, scipy, matplotlib, pandas, scikit-image, networkx, scikit-learn, xarray, ipython, zarr) supported for **24 months** after release
 - New versions adopted within **6 months** of release
 - Warnings on max/exact constraints (e.g., `numpy<2`, `scipy==1.10`)

+Violations in the base install fail the check.
+Violations found only in extras are reported as warnings.

 #### Usage